siglens/siglens/CONTRIBUTING.md

 ## How to work with PEG

+To contribute to PEG related stories, it's important to first understand PEG and pigeon.

+Pigeon is a PEG parser generator for Go.
+It takes a PEG grammar file and generates a parser written in Go.

+For information on the PEG syntax, you can refer to the [official PEG syntax documentation](https://pkg.go.dev/github.com/mna/pigeon#hdr-PEG_syntax).

+For a deeper understanding of PEG parsing, you can read this [series of articles](https://medium.com/@gvanrossum_83706/peg-parsing-series-de5d41b2ed60).

+Once you have an understanding of PEG and pigeon, you can then update the `.peg` files as needed.

-To contribute to PEG related stories, you need to convert PEG files to Go files.
+After updating the `.peg` files, you need to convert these PEG files to Go files.

 First, install pigeon using the following command: